TaniaBladier/Frame-Semantic-Parser-with-Lexicalized-Grammars/README.md

 ## Parse sentences

-You can parse the sentences using the following command.
+You can parse sentences using the following command.
 You have to provide the path to the unzipped multitask model, input data, and an output path.

 You have to specify with the option `--dataset FRAME, LKG, STAG` which task you want to predict.